Research project / business internship

 Contract cheating sites

-The use of the services as described in this paper is considered as plagiarism by the Board of Examiners.
+The use of the services as described in this paper on cheating sites is considered as plagiarism by the Board of Examiners.
 The examiner should take all the written versions of the student into account.

 Any act of plagiarism should be reported to the Board of Examiners (BoE).
 Please do not hesitate to contact the BoE for informal discussion on the case before taking formal steps: